-Review of the Album "Disconnected" by the Band Fates Warning
+Review of the Album "Disconnected" by Progressive Metal Band Fates Warning

 Disconnected is a Different Type of Album From Fates Warning and Here is How